5 min read

 Median apartment prices on the Gold Coast reached three quarters of a million dollars in the first quarter of 2024.
 This is up 15% from the previous 12 months and cements the region as one of the most expensive apartment markets in the country (behind only Sydney).

 House prices have also soared.
-The median house price on the Gold Coast is now $1,065,918 up 16% from 12 months prior.
+The median house price on the Gold Coast is now $1,170,000, up around 9–13% year-on-year by mid-2025.

 According to Charter Keck Cramer, State of the Market Report, the continued price hikes are linked to challenges in the construction industry, restricting new property development needed to meet the demands of a booming population.